 We collected our tickets for the boat ride(Rs 30 per head)and descended down to the water’s edge where the boats were waiting.
 I must add here that the weather had turned cloudy as we reached the dam and there was a slight drizzle.
-The weather and the greenery of the hills, more than made up for my disappointment at the water level in the dam and we enjoyed ourselves immensely in the boatride to the falls.
-The motor boats take 10 to 15 minutes to reach the water falls and since these are small and low level boats, we can stretch our hands and physically feel the cold waters.
-Every one became a children on the ride.
+The weather and the greenery of the hills, more than made up for my disappointment at the water level in the dam and we enjoyed ourselves immensely in the boat ride to the falls.
+The motorboats take 10 to 15 minutes to reach the waterfalls and since these are small and low-level boats, we can stretch our hands and physically feel the cold waters.
+Everyone became children on the ride.

-Then the cameras took over and we took pictures to our hearts content, although not a single one could do justice to the natural beauty, that was unfolding right in front of our eyes.
+Then the cameras took over and we took pictures to our heart’s content, although not a single one could do justice to the natural beauty, that was unfolding right in front of our eyes.
 From the boat landing areas, one has to trek a small hill to reach the bathing area at the middle level of the falls.
 The authorities have made adequate arrangements for visitors to bath at one edge of the falls.
-The pool at the middle of the falls is very deep and dangerous to swim in.
+The pool in the middle of the falls is very deep and dangerous to swim in.
 Many lives have been lost in the pool.
-Many stories circulate in these areas regarding the falls and everyone of them is not pleasant.
+Many stories circulate in these areas regarding the falls and every one of them is not pleasant.

-Though it was just a day’s trip and a very hectic one, we were very happy to have seen such a remote, wonderful waterfalls.
+Though it was just a day’s trip and a very hectic one, we were very happy to have seen such a remote, wonderful waterfall.